ReedBlack/wagon-wheel-picker/README.md

 npm install @reedblack/wagon-wheel-picker framer-motion
 ```

-> **Note**: Framer Motion is required for the bouncy, playful animations that make this component fun!
+> **Note**: Framer Motion is required for the bouncy, playful animations that make this component fun
 >
 > **Bundle Size Optimization**: This package uses Framer Motion's lightweight `m` component with `LazyMotion` and `domAnimation` features.
 When you use this package, framer-motion will only add approximately **15KB** to your bundle (compared to ~50KB+ if you used the full framer-motion library directly).
-This optimization is handled automatically - no configuration needed.

 ## 🚀 Quick Start